Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 Thank You!

-We owe a big thank you to our generous donors, and to all of you who submitted written and oral comments to the Texas Commission on Environmental Qualify (TCEQ), and attended the TCEQ public meeting on April 24.
-We have heard that TCEQ is impressed with the quality of our input on the draft permit.
+We owe a big thank you to our generous donors, and to all of you who submitted written and oral comments to the Texas Commission on Environmental Quality (TCEQ), and attended the TCEQ public meeting on April 24.
+After the public meeting, we heard from TCEQ staffers they were impressed with the quality of our input on the draft permit, but that didn't stop the TCEQ Executive Director from glossing over our issues with inadequate comments.
+See the July 24 TCEQ letter to those who commented, including MTGP's attorney and technical expert, here .
+Trust us, we're not done yet!
+Stay tuned!

 SLE's Project Status